 TMG is a compound made of three methyl groups attached to glycine.
 It's naturally found in plants and produced by the body.

-On the other hand, NMN is a precursor to NAD+, an important molecule in cellular energy production.
+Whereas, NMN is a precursor to NAD+, an important molecule in cellular energy production.
 While they can be taken alone, some people opt for this combination to improve the efficacy of their NMN supplements.

 What Are NMN and TMG?